-Exists in 4 distinct forms: primary, secondary, congenital, and developmental.
+Lactase deficiency exists in four distinct forms: primary (the most common), secondary, congenital, and developmental.

 Dietary elimination and challenge are generally diagnostic.

 Treatment includes reduction or elimination of dietary lactose.

 If elimination of lactose is necessary, alternative calcium sources are recommended.

 Lactase deficiency is usually primary (hereditary) due to a non-persistence of lactase with an age-related decline that begins after weaning although it is rare before 2 to 3 years of age.
 This results in hypolactasia (low lactase activity), characterised by reduced lactase (lactase-phlorizin hydrolase enzyme) concentration in the mucosal brush border (microvilli) of the small intestine.
 Less often lactase deficiency is secondary to small bowel injury: causes include infection (e.g., HIV enteropathy, tropical sprue), systemic conditions (e.g., carcinoid syndrome), chemotherapy and radiotherapy.
 In infants lactase deficiency is most often secondary to infection (gastroenteritis) or cows’ milk protein allergy.
 Congenital lactase deficiency is an extremely rare, lifelong disorder characterised by faltering growth and intractable diarrhoea from the first exposure to breast or lactose-containing formula milk.
 Affected infants have minimal or absent lactase activity.
 Lactase deficiency is also seen in preterm infants due to the mucosal structure not being developed fully.